How to Make FinTwit Work for You & Suggested Traders to Follow

-For myself, I find it most helpful to stay away from the streams during the day.
-My primary trading strategy is an end of day trading approach which entire purpose is to reduce noise and focus on closing daily prices.
+Personally, I find it most helpful to stay away from the streams during the day.
+My primary trading strategy is a systematic and automated approach built in an effort to reduce the day-to-day noise and take a longer-term view.

-That routine works great for me, but you may prefer a different plan.
-In any case, I hope you found this post helpful, and if you are brand new to Fintwit give some of those accounts a follow to get started.
+That routine works great for me, but you may prefer a different approach.
+In any case, I hope you found this post helpful, and if you are brand new to FinTwit give some of those accounts a follow to get started.